 At Enterprise, we embrace all the differences that make each of us unique.
-That’s why Luna Sermon, a non-fault biller from our Aldershot office, found coming out as non-binary at work a positive experience.
-Here Luna opens up about their career at Enterprise and how the inclusive environment gave them the confidence to become their true self.
+That’s why Luna Sermon, who works in our Aldershot office, found coming out as non-binary at work a positive experience.
+Here Luna opens up about their career at Enterprise and how our inclusive working environment gave them the confidence to become their true self.

 Why do you enjoy working for Enterprise?